 You'll need to provide a car that's safe and legally registered to drive when you go for your driving test.
 If you're looking for a safe, used vehicle, it makes good sense to order a vehicle history report before making your purchase.

 If you drive a vehicle, you need to carry auto liability insurance.
 If you're interested in learning more about insurance rates, visit our Insurance Center.

 If you've recently moved to the Sooner State and are currently licensed, you usually can exchange your license for an Oklahoma license without taking the road or written tests, as long as your former state carries similar driving training and education requirements.
 Contact your local exam office for details.
 You are required to take the vision test.

 When You Pass

-If you're at least 16 years old and are visiting Oklahoma, you may drive within the state for up to one year as long as you're currently licensed in your home country.
+If you're are visiting Oklahoma, you may drive within the state for a short time as long as you're currently licensed in your home country.